Jacqueline Hen

 Rauschen, Galerie 3AP, Düsseldorf, (GS)

-Inflect, Galerie 3AP, Frankfurt, air.raid shelter (S)
+Inflect, Galerie 3AP, Frankfurt, air shelter (S)

 Wohnung Lauxtermann Vol. 7, Galerie 3AP, Düsseldorf (GS)